Questions about colorectal cancer screening

 Research evidence demonstrates that screening should target 60-74 year olds and the screening interval should be set to two years.

-For the first two years of screening, only 60-66 year olds are invited to screening.
-After this the screening expands to the entire target population one age group at a time.
+For the first two years of screening (2019-2020), only 60-66 year olds were invited to screening.
+The screening expands to the entire target population one age group at a time.
+That is why in 2021-2022 the invited age group is 60-68 year olds.
 By year 2028 all 60-74 year olds are invited to screening.

 The effectiveness of the screening program is monitored in the Finnish Cancer Registry.
 If necessary, changes are made to the program.